luisovallex/LambdaSchool/README.md

 # LambdaSchool

 This repository contains the template for the Lambda School project.
-This template is in charge of stopping EC2, RDS and Sage Maker instaces when the estimated budget is reached.
+This template is in charge of stopping EC2, RDS and SageMaker instaces when the estimated budget is reached.

-## LambdaSchool Diagram
+## LambdaSchool Flowchart

-This is the structure of how the template works:

 <p align="center">
   <img src="img/LambdaSchool.png"/>
 </p>

+### How it works?

+The *AWS Budget* resource it's created to stablish a maximum amount of money that can be spent.
+When the cost of the resources exceed the 100% of the stablished budget, it would activate an *AWS SNS (Simple Notification Service)* to create a *Topic* and publish notifications in all the subscribers, in this case a *Lambda Function*.

 ### Elements